mcornick/clilol/docs/index.md

 Binary checksums included on the release pages are signed with my [GPG key](https://git.mcornick.dev/mcornick.gpg).

+!!!
+Note

+    macOS will likely complain that the `clilol` binary is from an unidentified developer.
+To avoid this, install clilol with Homebrew.

 ### Arch User Repository

 I maintain an